Dad's 25 Rules of Christmas

 6. Leaving work after dark is no fun, but coming home after dark is.
 We've never even put lights on the outside of our house (neither did we when I was a kid), but this is still exciting.
 There will be little people jumping up and down, and hugs, and probably soup.
 Soup is very Christmas.

 7. It’s not about the destination.
-In fact, life hardly ever is.
+Life hardly ever is.
 I estimate that 73% of my Christmases have been spent in Tucson, Arizona or Abilene, Texas.
 Nobody sings Christmas songs about these places.
 Yet I have an amalgam of Christmas memories as wide and deep as anyone’s.
 Why?
 Because while setting and experience are important, Christ and people are primary.

 8. A Christmas Carol is the reset button I press to remember who I want to be as a Christian.
 Not because I am afraid of the doom that awaited Scrooge if he remained a miser, or because I think I can earn my way, but because there is no better depiction of what it looks like to replace greed/self with giving/others.